huntzhan/GeekCMS/README.md

 * **outputs**: All final products would be placed in _outputs_.
 * **settings**: A text file that contains necessary settings of the project.

 _themes_ and _settings_ should be created and packaged by developers.
 Users of packages should just alerting the values in _settings_ and create some text files in _inputs_ following the introduction of the package developers.
+Detials of these items would be covered latter.

+### Runtime Component

+Runtime procedure of GeekCMS is divided into several componets(or periods), which would be sequentially executed by GeekCMS.
+Each runtime component could contain zero or more plugins, details of that would be covered latter.

+Runtime components are as follow:

+1. **pre_load**: the component prepares data for the _in_load_ component, for example, the component might generate a list consists of paths to be loaded based on files' last modified time, or extract a tree representing the relations of text files.
+1. **in_load**: the component loads files from operating system(or somewhere else), and might process the content of files, such as transforming markdown to html.
+1. **post_load**: the component cotains bussiness should be performed after _in_load_, for example, translating the title of each articles into english.
+1. **pre_process**: the component prepares data for _in_proecess_, such as initiating pages with url.
+1. **in_process**: the component might generate the content of static pages.
+1. **post_process**: the component contains bussiness should be performed after _in_proecess_, for example, generating a sitemap of website.
+1. **pre_write**: the component prepares data for _in_write_, for example, coping the static resources.
+1. **in_write**: the component might write static pages to output directory.
+1. **post_write**: the component contains bussiness should be performed after _in_write_, for example, compressing data with gzip.

+Above nine components build up the **default procedure**, in which the text files would be transformed to several static web pages.
+The components can be classified into three layers, load/process/write.
+Notice that the distinction of components in a layer is vague, for instance, a plugin transforming markdown to html can be placed in _in_load_, _post_load_ or _pre_process_, depending on developers understanding of components' semantics.

+Besides, there is kind of behaviors can not be classified into above nine components, such as automatically uploading static pages to a git repo.
+Such behavior could be implemented as **extended procedures**.

+## Details of GeekCMS

+### Responsibility of GeekCMS

+### Plugin Protocal

+### Theme Development

+### Settings

+# QuickStart

+## A Simple Theme

+## Examples